sjsu-library/unionist/_items/unionist--text-0128.md

 articleType:
 volume: '1'
 issue: '6'
-transcription: |
-  <em>Next Congress.</em>
-  —The patriotic State of North Carolina will present an almost undivided phalanx at Washington next winter against Nullification.
-Carson is beaten, and there are but two members chosen whose course will run side and side with McDuffie &amp;
+transcription: "<em>Next Congress.</em> —The patriotic State of North Carolina will present an almost undivided phalanx at Washington next winter against Nullification.
+  Carson is beaten, and there are but two members chosen whose course will run side and side with McDuffie &amp; Co.
-  Co.
 More than two thirds of the Delegation are friendly to the re-charter of the Bank.
 It gives us pleasure to learn that in the Fayetteville district, represented in the last Congress by Mr. Bethune, a semi-nullifier, the new member is both in favor of the Bank and Mr. Clay’s Land Bill.
-It is remarkable that Mr. Bethune was beaten by precisely the same majority that he was elected two years ago.—
+It is remarkable that Mr. Bethune was beaten by precisely the same majority that he was elected two years ago.— <em>Boston Atlas.</em> "
-  <em>Boston Atlas.</em>
 scholarlyNotes:
 commentary: One of these defeated Congressman, Lauchlin Bethune, was a slave-owner;
   the other, Samuel Price Carson, was a slaveowner and had killed a man in a duel